TusharW98/Yield_Calculation/README.md

-Yield to Maturity (YTM) Calculation using Excel VBA Overview
+Yield to Maturity (YTM) Calculation using Excel VBA:

+Overview:

 This project demonstrates the calculation of Yield to Maturity (YTM) for a bond's dirty price using the Newton-Raphson method implemented in Excel VBA.
 The Newton-Raphson method is an iterative technique used to solve complex equations and has been applied here to determine the YTM with precision.

-Features
+Features:

 YTM Calculation: Computes the Yield to Maturity of a bond based on its dirty price.

 Newton-Raphson Method: Uses iterative calculations to refine the YTM estimate until the bond price aligns with the market price.

 Accuracy: Results are validated against Bloomberg Terminal data to ensure precision.

 Implementation
 VBA Code: